jakeyap/Stance-Detection/README.md

 Note: Please ensure that the pretrained aen_bert_twitter_val_acc0.7312 model exists in /home/user/Stance-Detection/TSA/ABSAPyTorch/state_dict/ before running Choice 3.

-Note: If User_IDs are constantly not found, it is probably caused by the browser: We've detected that JavaScript is disabled in your browser.
-Would you like to proceed to legacy Twitter?
-This page intercepts the proper user's Twitter page which caused regex search to fail in finding the username.
-This is not a frequent bug during testing in April 2020-May 2020.

 ### Description
 This Choice crawls more tweets for the sampled users which also contains the semeval keywords.
 As GetOldTweets3 is used, the user_ID was not available.
 Thus, user_IDs will be retrieved.
 TSA is then run on these new tweets and the results are concatenated with Topic_tweets.csv and Topic_polarity.csv.